 CLAIM: David states that Jonathan’s love was “more wonderful than the love of women” (2 Sam.
 1:26).
 Jonathan also “loved” David (1 Sam.
 18:3), stripped in front of him (1 Sam.
 18:4), and “kissed” him (1 Sam.
 20:41).
 The text even tells us that “the soul of Jonathan was knit to the soul of David” (1 Sam.
 18:1).
 Were these two a couple?

 RESPONSE: David had multiple wives and concubines (2 Sam.
 5:13) and a lust for naked women like Bathsheba (2 Samuel 11).
-Moreover, Jonathan was also married to a woman (2 Sam.
+Jonathan was also married to a woman (2 Sam.
 9).
 This doesn’t fit with the narrative that David and Jonathan were attracted to each other.
-Additionally, these passages do not teach that David and Jonathan were sexually attracted to each other, when considered closely:
+When considered closely, these passages do not teach that David and Jonathan were sexually attracted to each other.

 Jonathan “loved” David (1 Sam.
 18:3).
 This Hebrew term for “love” (ʾāheḇ) is never once used to describe same-sex attraction or homosexual acts.
 The term used for sex is the Hebrew word “know” (yāḏaʿ).
 The “covenant” that they make is one of loyalty—not lust.
 Later, we read that this covenant refers to protecting each other from their enemies (1 Sam.
 20:16).